splendorrr/dorisanalystportfolio-999fa/content/pages/blog/post-five.md

 addTitleSuffix: true
 date: '2022-12-02'
 ---
-For this project, we used data analysis to see the overall performance of a fictional bicycle store and its products.
-Our goal was to practice our analytical skills and deliver a project that can help any retail store improve its performance.
-We were able to create tables on sales and customers, from which a report and a data visualization were made that are simple to comprehend.
+For this project, we used SQL to see the overall performance of a fictional bicycle store and its products.
+After data cleaning and mining, we were able to to see patterns which helped us create tables and visualizations representing areas of production, consumers, and sales.

+Working on this project, strengthened my skills such as: writing SQL scripts, connecting tables and creating relationships, and visualizations.
+The link to this project can be found below.

 <https://docs.google.com/presentation/d/1asYMIqRAAp2lzxLHUYhCSk1ipLFwZ4Lq/edit?usp=sharing&ouid=104430033042466969075&rtpof=true&sd=true>

->
->
 >